bkleinen/bkleinen.github.io/classes/ws2019/m6-project/index.md

 The first mapping will focus on the monitoring of higher education spaces in Germany.
 The second mapping of the prototype will monitor health care access (start Spring 2020).

-IN_VISIBLE first design was presented at the United Nations Educational, Scientific and Cultural Organisation (UNESCO), in the frame of the conference Technology for Development by Pineapple Laboratories.
-Science, Technology and Innovation combined can substantially accelerate the implementation of the Sustainable Development Goals (SDGs) by 2030.
-SDGs are part of Resolution 70/1 of the United Nations General Assembly.
-We contribute to goals # 4, 5, 8, 9, 10 and 11: quality of education, gender equality, good jobs and economic growth, innovation and infrastructure, reduce inequalities and sustainable communities.
-The Parameters we want to measure will be related to the Inclusion criteria List formulated by Rain Hornstein.
 ### Goal and Scope of the Praxisprojekt IMI M WS 2019/20

 Goal of the Project will be to design and build a prototype for the In_Visible Project that